uber/AutoDispose/README.md

 })
 ```

-A good use case of this is, say, just silently disposing/logging observers outside of lifecycle exceptions in production but crashing on debug.
+A good use case of this is, say, just silently disposing/logging observers outside of scope exceptions in production but crashing on debug.

 The supported mechanism to throw this is in `ScopeProvider#requestScope()` implementations.